 ammonite (scientific name: Ammonoidea) is the name that describes a group of marine invertebrates that lived all over the world during the Triassic, Jurassic, and Cretaceous periods, from 200 million years ago to 66 million years ago, when they became extinct along with the dinosaurs.
 The ammonites had eight arms and an outer skeleton composed of shells convoluted into a flat coil up to two meters in diameter (!)

 The layer of rock we see in the wall is sloped.
-After sinking, the ammonites were flat horizontally (as they sank to the bottom of the sea), but rose to its present state (angle of about 45 degrees) as part of the geological activity that caused the crater to form.
+After sinking, the ammonites were flat horizontally (as they sank to the bottom of the sea), but rose to their present state (angle of about 45 degrees) as part of the geological activity that caused the crater to form.

 Ammonite Wall – The Trail